-- Visit at least once at sunset and after dark to do some spectacular stargazing.
+- Visit at least once at sunset and after dark for some spectacular stargazing.
 There are also park ranger Skies Over Yosemite programs and naturalist-led night hikes.

 - Whether staying inside or outside of the park, look into tours or private tour guides.
-This will allow you to enjoy the drive and stop where you would like and explore.
+This will allow you to enjoy the drive and stop where you like to explore.
 Some spots can become congested and parking can be an issue.
-Furthermore, having a guide or driver will allow you to be dropped off and explore and not waste time.
+Furthermore, having a guide or driver will allow you to be dropped off to explore without wasting time.
 Opt for the park’s free shuttle.